(Click here to read part 1 of this article.)

 7. Authentic Learning experiences– Forums, apprenticeships, workshops, lectures, community collaboration (like these projects from Iowa BIG), Project-Based Learning, museum and gallery visits, festivals, parks, plays.
 Real-life stuff, not simulations that can only take place inside a classroom.
 Instead of a formal curriculum for each subject, we have begun to use a “Curriculum of Questions”.
 It’s amazing how simply asking good questions and teaching our children to ask good questions can lead to countless hours of deep, meaningful learning.

 8. The best teachers– When a child is motivated to learn, he is his own best teacher.
 You may have experienced it with your own child who learned everything there was to know about snakes or every player on their favorite team along with all of their current stats (just for the fun of it!).
 Not only can children teach themselves, but through technology we have some of the best teachers from all over the world accessible anywhere at any time.
 There are retired teachers, businesses, university students, and others who would jump at the chance of investing in a child’s education in an authentic way.
 My kids have sat under some brilliant engineers, scientists, mathematicians, and writers who all happen to also be home educators and have a love for learning and for teaching.

-9. Life skills- Remember, the goal is to raise adults (not just college-bound kids).
+9. Life skills- Remember, the goal is to raise adults (not just university-bound kids).
 We want our children to be able to manage their money, meet deadlines, run a household, find their way around town without a smartphone, ask good questions, tell good stories, do relationships well, and so much more.
 There are only so many hours in a day.
 Between school and loads of homework, it’s can be hard to fit any of this practical learning into the day.